 A large percentage of Communication Studies graduates enter professional schools, law and business in particular.
 Others do graduate work in communication, political science, journalism, and economics.
 Majors in Communication Studies develop skills in reasoning, speaking, writing, and analyzing arguments, which make them attractive to employers in the business and professional world.
 Careers of past graduates include finance, development, banking, policy analysis, teaching, consulting in human resources, media directors, new media consultants, public relations, marketing, journalism, law, political lobbying, freelance writing, and news production.

-The Department of Communication Studies consists of twelve faculty members, who work closely with undergraduates.
+The Department of Communication Studies consists of thirteen faculty members, who work closely with undergraduates.
 Because of the size of the faculty, students are able to take multiple courses with individual professors.
 This, in turn, allows faculty to better understand student needs and goals at Vanderbilt and beyond.

 Communication Studies faculty set the standard for teaching excellence at Vanderbilt, as demonstrated by consistently superior student evaluations.
 In the last decade, members of the faculty have been awarded the prestigious Ellen Gregg Ingalls Award for Excellence in Classroom Teaching, Ernest A. Jones Faculty Advising Award, the Alumni Education Award, the Jeffrey Nordhaus Award for Teaching and the Thomas Jefferson Award for Service.

 In addition to these teaching awards, Communication Studies faculty have routinely received national awards for their research.
 Faculty members conduct research in such areas as presidential rhetoric and U.S. political communication, the rhetoric and representation of feminism, portrayals of gender and violence on film and television, media and cultural criticism, communication and the law, the rhetoric of philosophy, and communication and public health.

 Department of Communication Studies